 Frequently asked questions can be found below.

-Across the province, A GP for Me is making progress to help more people find a family doctor.
-But it is not a solution of everyone looking for a doctor right now.
-The challenges are complex and it will take time to address them.
+Across the province, A GP for Me is making progress to help more people get access to primary care and family doctors.
+But it is not a solution for everyone looking for a doctor right now.
+The challenges are complex and it is taking time to address them.
 Over time, this work will make family doctors and primary care available to more people, in two main ways:

 - Groups of doctors in communities put plans in place to increase access to care in their local areas; and

 - Individual doctors’ offices are receiving support to help make their practices more efficient, so they can take on new patients where possible.

 This is not a doctor-patient matching website.
 Right now, the best source for finding a doctor is asking friends or family.
 The College of Physicians and Surgeons of BC also maintains a list of doctors accepting new patients.

 Primary care is the usual first point of contact a person has with the health system – the point where people receive care for most of their everyday health needs.
 Primary care is typically provided by family physicians in BC.
 It includes the prevention, diagnosis, treatment and follow-up of various health conditions.
 It also includes referrals to specialists and diagnostic services such as laboratory tests or X-rays.